HIGHLIGHTS OF N.J. ADOPTION LAW

 - A. Yes, the credit has now been made permanent as of January 2013, and has remained in effect after the recent tax legislation.

 - 22. Q. How does the Adoption Tax Credit affect parents in 2018?

-- A. The credit for adoptions finalizing in 2014 is $13,840 for families with a modified
+- A. The is a credit for adoptions finalizing in 2020 for families with a modified

-adjusted gross income (MAGI) of $207,580 or less.
-If over that amount, the credit phases out and is gone if the MAGI exceeds $247,580.
+adjusted gross income (MAGI).
+If over that amount, the credit phases out and is gone.
 For more information click link, Adoption Tax Credit Update

 - 23. Q. If I adopt a child in a foreign country do I have to re-adopt in the United States?

 - A. Yes and no. If your child enters the United States with an IR-3 or IH-3 Visa then your child is automatically a United States citizen and you are not required to re-adopt.
 However, many agencies and attorneys strongly recommend re-adoption, and some agencies require it.
 One advantage is that this will provide you and your child with an official Judgment of Adoption from a State Court in the United States, a copy of which can always be obtained if it is ever misplaced, lost, or destroyed, unlike our ability to get a duplicate from the foreign country.
 If your child enters the United States with an IR-4 or IH-4 Visa, the Unites States requires you to re-adopt the child which is a condition of your child’s admission into this country, and your child cannot become a U.S. citizen until this is done.

 - 24. Q. How do I get a New Jersey birth certificate for my child?